Anwarr28/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls -la . .. /boot: list contert of the current dir ,its mother and /boot dirs
 file: print the type of iamafile file
-ln: creat symbolic link to /bin/ls named __ls__
+ln: creat symbolic link to /bin/ls named __ls__ cp -un *...:copy only new and doesn't exist files to destnaion which also end with ...